10 Reasons You’ll Love the Louisiana Children’s Museum

 Sounds Of the City

-In the Make Your Mark exhibit children can explore the art and culture that make New Orleans special, including this interactive map of the city that showcases different sounds from the each unique city neighborhood.
+In the Make Your Mark exhibit children can explore the art and culture that make New Orleans special.
+Kids can explore the sounds of the French Quarter, Jackson Square and more with an interactive map of the city of places that showcases different sounds from the each unique city neighborhood.
 I hear Lil Wayne is one of the sounds.

 Sounds of the City at the Louisiana Children's Museum